sebastianbreguel/sebastianbreguel/README.md

 <h4> I'm a developer and student </h4>

 - 🔭 I've worked on the assistantships of
-    - Calculus I and II 💻
+    - Calculus I 📝📚
+    - Multivariable Calculus 🤓📚
     - Data structures and algorithms🧠🖥️
     - Introduction to the Major in Computer Science 🔥💻
-    - Optimization Methods 🤓🖥
+    - Optimization Methods 📈🖥
     - Software Engineering [![Ruby](https://cdn.emojidex.com/emoji/mdpi/Ruby.png "Ruby") ](https://www.ruby-lang.org) 👨‍💻
 - 🌱 I’m currently learning about Angular and Docker.
 - 😄 I’m looking to collaborate on projects